Harlem on the Prairie

-Harlem on the Prairie (1937) is a race movie, billed as the first "all-colored" Western musical.
+Harlem on the Prairie (1937) is an American race movie, billed as the first "all-colored" Western musical.
 The movie reminded audiences that there were black cowboys and corrected a popular Hollywood image of an all-white Old West.

 It was produced by Associated Features, which was organized in 1937.
 The picture premiered at the Paramount Theatre in Los Angeles and was first shown in New York City at the Rialto Theatre on Broadway.
 The company had offices at 937 N. Sycamore Ave., Hollywood, California, and the officers of the company were Jed Buell, president; Bert Sternbach, vice president; and Sabin W. Carr, secretary-treasurer.

 Harlem on the Prairie was filmed on location at the Walker Ranch in Newhall, California, and the Iverson Ranch, Chatsworth, California.
 President and chief producer Jed Buell spent less than $50,000 on this picture.

 Plot summary

 Doc Clayburn returns with his medicine show and young daughter Carolina to the country where 20 years before he had been a rider with an outlaw gang and assisted in a gold robbery; the gold, which was hidden when all but Doc were killed in a fight with a posse, has never been recovered.
 When Doc is on his way to retrieve it and wipe out the memory of those early days, his caravan, which was trailed by a rival gang, is attacked and he is mortally wounded.
 Just before he dies, he gives a map of the gold cache to Jeff Kincaid, a younger rider he entrusts with the plan of finding the gold and restoring it to its rightful owners.
 In doing this, Jeff encounters the heavies, and Mistletoe and Crawfish supply the comedy relief.